circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 ## Abstract
 > A summary of the content of the dataset.
-> Should include a brief information about the biological material, technique used
-> and measurement/experimental conditions.
+> Should include a brief information about the biological material, techniques used and measurement/experimental conditions.
-> The comprehensives details are to be recorded in sections bellow, here,
+> The comprehensives details are to be recorded in sections bellow.
-> we expect a short description that helps to understand the content of the dataset without its thorough examination.
+> Here we expect a short description that helps to understand the content of the dataset without its thorough examination.

+## Funding Information
+ This study was supported by [Funding Agency, Grant Number].

-## Contributors
+## Acknowledgments
-> List of persons making contribution to the creation of the dataset.
-> Use `FirstName LastName` format, each contributor name should be in a separate line which starts with `-`.
-> See the example entry bellow
-- Ana Student
-- Tom Thorough
-- Diana Helpful

---- students template starts ---
---- propose sections Marked with # and their expected content ---
---- rather than definitions list the aspects which should be captured in this section
---- For example, look at the Biosample section bellow, what other information should be provided
---- for fly experiments.
----
---- There are suggestions of other sections, complete the recommended content,
---- and feel free to add your own sections
+> Add any acknowledgements

 ## Ethical statements
 > Include ethical approval number and the guidelines used to conduct the experiment.

+## Dataset Folder/File Overview
+DATASET FOLDER/FILE OVERVIEW [Where?]
+[All folders/files in the dataset should be listed here.
+If a file naming schema is used, it is fine to explain it instead of listing all the files.
+Include directory structure if necessary.]
+[Filenames should include extension.]

-## Animals
+## Biosample description
 > Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
  - Species;
  - Genotypes/ strains used
      - include designations (e.g., *wt*, *mutant_name*) and unique identifiers when applicable
- - Provenance of animals
+ - Provenance of animals and strains.
+If new strains were generated, describe how this was done.
- - Age / developmental stage - see ontologies for developmental stages [here](https://bioportal.bioontology.org/ontologies/MMUSDV/?p=classes) ;
+ - Age / developmental stage - for standard mouse developmental stages look [here](https://bioportal.bioontology.org/ontologies/MMUSDV/?p=classes);
  - Sex;
- - Animal weight at start of experiment.
-Include unit used.
- - Experiments were done in vivo / Ex vivo / In vitro;
+ - If experiments were done in vivo / Ex vivo / In vitro;
  - Sample type collected: Whole mouse / organ / tissues/ cells / extracts.
  - Number of animals studied